gokadin/ai-backpropagation/README.tex.md

 - $w_{ij}, w_{jk}$ are weights of node connections from layer $I$ to $J$ and from layer $J$ to $K$ respectively.
 - $t$ is the current association out of $T$ associations.

-We will assign the following activation functions to each layer perceptrons for all following examples:
+We will assign the following activation functions to each layer nodes for all following examples:

 - input layer -> identity function
 - hidden layer -> sigmoid function